Podcastindex-org/activitypub-spec-work/proposal-docs/podcast-activitystream/podcast-jsonld-namespace.md

 > Version 1.0 by Yassine Doghri - 2021.04.15

 To retain maximum compatibility and avoid reinventing the wheel, most of the attributes are defined as being a subset of existing objects in the [ActivityStreams 2.0 data format](https://www.w3.org/TR/activitystreams-vocabulary/) and [Schema.org](https://schema.org/).

 For more information, see [Namespace Reference](#namespace-references).

+Here is defined the vocabulary to include when working with a Podcast ActivityStream:

 ```json
 {